shdutta16/AnalysisChain/README.md

 The MonoHiggsToGG analyzer `DiPhoAnalyzer_Legacy18.cc` has a method `flashgg::Muon::selectLooseMuons()` which has no definition in the `flashgg/Taggers/interface/LeptonSelection.h` header.
 The MonoHiggsToGG setup has a header file `LeptonSelection.h` in `MonoHiggsToGG/analysis/addfiles`.
 When this file was copied in the directory `flashgg/Taggers/interface` (with the tag `_MHgg`), a new error was encountered while compilation.
 The error was that the MonoHiggsToGG version of the header file was expecting the presence of the member `reco::HitPattern::numberOfHits()`.
 This class `reco::HitPattern` (`reco` being the namespace) is defined in the header `cmssw/DataFormats/TrackReco/interface/HitPattern.h`.
 Upon checking in the `cmssw` repo in github, it was found that the member `numberOfHits()` exists in `CMSSW_9_3_X` branch, but it is replaced by `numberOfAllHits()` since `CMSSW_9_4_X` branch.
 However, the strange thing is that MonoHiggsToGG is compatible with `CMSSW_10_6_8`.

 The definition of both the methods `numberOfHits()` and `numberOfAllHits()` is exactly the same.
 So, just to check, changing the name of the method in the MonoHiggsToGG version of the header file and then compiling.

-Four plugins use the `flashgg/Taggers/interface/LeptonSelection.h` which are showing error.
+The `numberOfHits()` error was gone but this did not compile due to multiple definitions of methods in `LeptonSelection.h` and `LeptonSelection_MHgg.h`.
+Tried "switching off" `LeptonSelection.h` and only keeping `LeptonSelection_MHgg.h`.
+But, four plugins use the `flashgg/Taggers/interface/LeptonSelection.h` which are showing error.
+The plugins:
 ```
 flashgg/Taggers/plugins/VHLeptonicLoose.cc
 flashgg/Taggers/plugins/VHLooseTagProducer.cc